MileHacker Logo

 Mid-Range Traveler's Itinerary

 Stay in a mid-range lodging in Lawton or a comfortable cabin in Medicine Park.
 Mix self-catering (especially for breakfast and lunch) and casual dining at local restaurants.
-Engage in some paid activities, like visiting museums in Lawton or purchasing a few souvenirs.
+Engage in some paid activities, like visiting galleries in Lawton or purchasing a few souvenirs.

 Luxury Experience Plan